-You can either write to the Chief Executive at; Parole Board for Scotland X Spur Saughton House Broomhouse Drive Edinburgh EH11 3XD
+You can either write to the Chief Executive at the address on our letter or telephone on the phone number on our letter.
 We will acknowledge your complaint within 3 working days and will normally discuss the matter with you before writing to you within 20 working days to let you know the outcome.

-You can find out how to make a formal complaint here.
+You can find out how to make a formal complaint on the Scottish Parole Board website.